SystemsCyber/UTHP/Hardware/README.md

 |    1     | Molex | 39-01-2100 | Digikey | WM3704-ND | Cable End | Mini-Fit Jr 5557 10 Position Receptacle 4.20mm |
 |    1     | Essentra Components | CG-PG11-2-BK | Digikey | RPC2237-ND | Cord Grip | CABLE GLAND 5-10MM PG11 POLYAMID |

 ## PLC4TRUCKS
+There are two approaches to working with the SAE J2497 - Power Line Carrier Communications for Commercial Vehicles.
+The first approach is to use a GPIO pin through the PRU to excite and read the PLC signals through a coupling capacitor.
+The second approach is to utilize purpose build hardware for PLC communication.

+The hardware approach has 2 solutions: 1) a custom circuit board for the Intellion P485 chip that has been used in PLC enable devices for many years, and 2) a new Mikroe Click board using the SM24000 PLC solution.

+## Logic Analyzer
+The [BitMagic Basic Logic Analyzer](https://1bitsquared.com/products/bitmagic-basic) is used inside the UTHP.
+There is a designated header that connects the BitMagic Basic to the signals on the board.
+These signals can be analyzed using the SIGROK software.

+A small micro USB cable is needed to connect the Bitmagic to the Beagle Bone Black.
+For example: the [DH-20M50057 from Cvilux](https://www.digikey.com/en/products/detail/cvilux-usa/DH-20M50057/13177527).